YouPers/yp-backend/README.md

 - "ci" environmont (see config.js) for the master branch, deploys to http://yp-backend-ci.herokuapp.com
 - "test" environment (see config.js) for the test branch, deploys to http://yp-backend-test.herokupp.com

-## Examples
-_(Coming soon)_

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_